pingcap/docs-tidb-operator/en/restore-from-s3-using-job.md

 ## Prepare a Node Pool for TiDB Lightning

 You can run TiDB Lightning in an existing node pool or create a dedicated node pool.
 The following is a sample configuration for creating a new node pool.
-Replace the variables as needed:
+Replace the variables with your specific values as needed:

 - `${clusterName}`: EKS cluster name